 A motorcycle frame 1917, Engine 1923.
 Certified ‘date’ would be 1917/1923.
 Vehicle would not be able to enter as a Veteran.

-The Southern African Veteran and Vintage Association is the National controlling body for motorsport activities in respect of vehicles – motorcars, commercials and motorcycles built before December 31 1980 in Southern Africa.
-It is an association of nearly 50 affiliated clubs throughout South Africa.
+The Southern African Veteran and Vintage Association is the National controlling body for motorsport activities in respect of vehicles – motorcars, commercials and motorcycles built before December 31 1997 in Southern Africa.
+It is an association of nearly 50 affiliated clubs throughout Southern Africa.

 As SAVVA is an association of clubs, persons who have an interest in the preservation, restoration and use of older vehicles may join a club in their area.
 Individual membership is not available.
 Consult the list of Clubs elsewhere herein.